-The VOC emission reduction measures and other requirements in § 129.63a of this proposed rulemaking are similar to the measures and requirements in regulations already adopted by Delaware, Maryland, and New Hampshire, which are members of the OTR, as is Pennsylvania.
-These proposed measures and requirements are also similar in many respects to the regulations adopted by Indiana, Missouri, and Ohio.

-The measures and requirements in § 129.63a of this proposed rulemaking would have little or no effect on Pennsylvania's ability to compete with other states that have industrial cleaning solvent operations.
+The VOC emission reduction measures and other requirements in final-form § 129.63a are similar to the measures and requirements in regulations already adopted by Delaware, Maryland, and New Hampshire, which are members of the OTR, as is Pennsylvania.
+These final measures and requirements are also similar in many respects to the regulations adopted by Indiana, Missouri, and Ohio.
+The measures and requirements in § 129.63a will have little or no effect on Pennsylvania's ability to compete with other states that have industrial cleaning solvent operations.

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
-These revisions would not impact Pennsylvania's ability to compete with other states that have similar regulations.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
+These revisions do not impact Pennsylvania's ability to compete with other states that have similar regulations.